Cinematic (Owl City album): Release

-The album was released in full on June 1, 2018, including a total of 15 original songs, in addition to 3 "alternative versions" of selected songs.

-Music videos were recorded for each of the three lead singles and released concurrently.
+Music videos were recorded for each of the three singles.
 Each video features the same characters and is loosely connected to the others; a "director's cut" of all three was released shortly after the standalone version of the third.

 Cinematic and its preceding reels were released on Sky Harbor Records, an independent label owned by Young, confirming the end of Owl City's affiliation with Universal Republic.
 (All albums from the Scores project had been released on Sky Harbor, but under Young's own name, not as Owl City.)
 In addition to Cinematic, Sky Harbor retains the copyright to Owl City's first two studio works, Of June and Maybe I'm Dreaming, as well as An Airplane Carried Me to Bed, an album of Young's pre-Owl City work that Universal Republic published.

-Cinematic was not released on CD until August 15th, 2022.
+Cinematic was not released on CD until August 15, 2022.

 Promotion

-The Cinematic North American and Asian tours occurred respectively from September 13, 2018 to October 14, 2018 and from November 7, 2018 to November 24, 2018.
+The Cinematic North American and Asian tours occurred respectively from September 13, 2018, to October 14, 2018, and from November 7, 2018, to November 24, 2018.

 Critical reception

-Cinematic was generally received with mixed reviews.
-Matt Conner of CCM Magazine stated, "If you’re already a fan of Owl City's easygoing synthpop structures, you'll find lots to like here."
+Cinematic was generally received with positive reviews.
+Matt Conner of CCM Magazine stated, "If you're already a fan of Owl City's easygoing synthpop structures, you'll find lots to like here."
+He highlights "The 5th of July", "Lucid Dream", "New York City" and "Always" as the standout tracks.
+Tony Cummings of Cross Rhythms stated that "All My Friends" has "a bit of Ed Sheeran in its structure and sound."
+He also described "Lucid Dream" as "the most EDM-sounding track on the album, and with some clever lyrics."
 Christopher Smith of Jesus Freak Hideout remarked, "Many tracks start and end without leaving a lasting impression, but nonetheless put you in a good mood due to the cheerful synth pop soundscapes and optimistic lyrics."
+He described the tracks "Fiji Water", "Lucid Dream" and "Firebird" as pleasant songs to listen to.
+He also called "House Wren" as the standout track on the album "that displays Young's strengths as a composer and songwriter."
+Sameen Amer of The News International gave a mixed review for the album stating, "Cinematic, continues in search of another irresistible banger but falls fairly short as he treads familiar grounds on this overlong set.
+He criticized the lyrics on songs such as "Not All Heroes Wear Capes" and "Winners Never Quit" describing them as "clichéd."
+However, he praised the song "House Wren" for its "twinkling beat and bird sounds" that will, "generate smiles on some faces."

+Commercial performance

+Cinematic debuted on the Billboard 200 at number 115.
+Additionally, the album peaked at number 25 on the Australian Digital Albums chart and number five on the New Zealand Heatseeker Albums chart.
+On June 4, 2018, the Official Charts Company released their midweek chart predictions, and placed Cinematic at debuting at number 100 on the UK Official Albums Chart Top 100.
+The album ultimately peaked at number 34 on the UK Album Downloads Chart.